 Policy and Procedures for Interns

-All interns admitted to the UNR IP must register and pay tuition for 3 credits of NUTR 727.
-Registration is administered through UNR's MyNevada portal.
-The link to register for this class will be provided to the individuals accepted into the program.
+All interns admitted to the UNR IP must register and pay tuition for 3 credits of NUTR 727 through UNR's Extended Studies Program.

 - Dawna Snyder, Academic Credit Program Asst